Take advantage of our "Special". Just click the "Get Started" Button >>>> |

 About Tri City Aikido dojo

-If you would like a "Free" Trial Class, please feel free to come down on any of our scheduled days.
+If you would like a "Free" Trial Class, there is no experience necessary.
+Please feel free to come down on any of our scheduled days.
 There is no charge or obligation for this trial.
 See you soon."

 What is Aikido | History